Would you ever have guessed that hiking in Los Angeles is *the* thing to do here? We were so surprised to learn this when we moved here 9 years ago.

 Best Hikes in Topanga & Malibu

-During COVID the traffic out to Malibu and Topanga isn’t as bad as the past which means we have many more options for hiking in Los Angeles.
-We love the hikes in this area of the Santa Monica mountains because of their ocean views, cooler breeze and varied mountain scenery.
+We love the hikes in this area of the Santa Monica mountains because of the views of the Pacific Ocean, cooler breeze and varied mountain scenery.
 For us, it’s worth the drive.
-We have a few favorites here that we are hesitant to share!
+We have a few favorites here that we are hesitant to share.

 Tuna Canyon Trail

 Tuna Canyon is a great hike for families.
 The trail can be as short or as long as you like.
 Here you will mostly find locals out walking their dog or catching up with a friend.
 While on the trail, look out for various rock labyrinth set up in the brush and on flat areas overlooking the ocean.
 There is also a tree fort built out of fallen sticks in the middle area of trees.
 Such a fun little adventure.